 \item \citet{yao2023llm} aim to test the resiliency of foundation models to varying prompts (a form of adversarial prompting further discussed in Section~\ref{sec:det_black_adv}).
 They propose perturbing an input prompt with additional tokens so as to make an LLM under test produce a desired hallucination (\eg~modify the original query, ``Who won the $2020$ US election,'' to get the LLM to generate, ``Donald Trump was the victor,'' while its original response was correctly stated as, ``Joe Biden was the victor'').
 As the search space of possible tokens to add/replace when developing the adversarial prompt is massive, the work uses a gradient-based token replacing strategy.
-Specifically, they define an objective that attempts to find trigger tokens in the direction of the gradient of the likelihood that maximizes the probability of the model outputting the desired hallucination.
+Specifically, they define an objective that attempts to find trigger tokens in the direction of the gradient that maximizes the likelihood of the model outputting the desired hallucination.
+To evaluate their approach,~\citeauthor{yao2023llm} collect a dataset of truthful facts by feeding questions from Wikipedia~\cite{wikimedia2022wiki} into an LLM.
+Then, certain subjects, objects, or predicates in the generated answers are replaced to manually create hallucinations.
 With simple prompt modifications, the authors show that the white-box approach is able to induce the specified hallucinations.